DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       href: "https://www.apply-for-teacher-training.education.gov.uk/api-docs/reference/#candidate-object"
     },
     what: ["Appears in provider-facing interface and retrievable via API"],
-    notes: ["We needn’t ask for additional nationalities; dual nationals can enter their British or EEA-derived nationality"] }
+    notes: ["We don’t need to ask for additional nationalities; dual nationals can enter their British or EEA-derived nationality.
+We currently offer no guidance around this."]
+  }
 }) }}